ad2017gd/objectc2/README.md

 # objectc2
-work in progress c object library heavily based on macro tricks. currently has no real functionality
+work in progress c object library heavily based on macro tricks.

 # short description
 currently can expand simple definition into pretty complete structs containing info about the class such as fields, field options, functions and its arguments etc